michhar/ms-pythonbot/README.md

 ## TODO

-1. Keep the messages from a bot to one worker on celer
+1. Keep the messages from a bot to one worker on celery
 1. Deploy to Azure
 2. Generalize Flask integration for future bots
 3. Explore other options than Celery for task queues (asyncio or Redis Queue)